Securities fraud: Boiler rooms

-Mutual Fund fraud

-A number of major brokerages and mutual fund firms were accused of various deceptive acts that disadvantaged customers.
-Among them were late trading and market timing.
-Various SEC rules were enacted to curtail this practice.
-Bank of America Capital Management was accused by the SEC of having undisclosed arrangements with customers to allow short term trading.

 Short selling abuses

 Abusive short selling, including certain types of naked short selling, are also considered securities fraud because they can drive down stock prices.
 In abusive naked short selling, stock is sold without being borrowed and without any intent to borrow.
 The practice of spreading false information about stocks, to drive down their prices, is called "short and distort".
 During the takeover of Bear Stearns by J.P.
 Morgan Chase in March 2008, reports swirled that shorts were spreading rumors to drive down Bear Stearns' share price.
 Sen. Christopher Dodd, D-Conn., said this was more than rumors and said, "This is about collusion."

 Ponzi schemes

 A Ponzi scheme is an investment fund where withdrawals are financed by subsequent investors, rather than profit obtained through investment activities.
 The largest instance of securities fraud committed by an individual ever is a Ponzi scheme operated by former NASDAQ chairman Bernard Madoff, which caused up to an estimated $64.8 billion in losses depending on which method is used to calculate the losses prior to its collapse.